How much and when to tip on a gorilla safari.

 Tips for hotel/lodge staffs

 These are service providers at your hotel or lodges where you sleep and have meals from.
 The most tipped staff at lodges/hotels include waiter, waitresses, bar attendants and housekeepers among others.
 The tip at the lodges is mostly put in the central tipping box and all the staff can share at the end of the day.
-Also, you can choose to tip the immediate person who serves you well for example a waitresses serving you with food without necessarily putting the tip in the central box.
+Also, you can choose to tip the immediate person who serves you well, for example, a waitress serving you with food without necessarily putting the tip in the central box.
 Remember tipping and the amount is entirely a traveler’s choice.

 Reminder: Tipping and the amount of money to give is entirely a travelers choice